- Shawn Basey

 The Olympic Complex in Isani features a 50-meter, 8-lane pool, serving as the primary training ground for the Georgian water polo team.
 This facility is a key destination for professional and serious swimmers.

-The key features and facilities include its main attraction: a 50-meter, 8-lane Olympic pool.
-It is important to note that this pool often has a water polo court set up, which means lanes might run width-ways (approximately 22 meters) during certain times.
-However, staff can typically open up a full 50-meter lane upon request, particularly in the evenings.
-Access to a gym is usually included with pool passes, and the complex is noted for its decent changing rooms.
+Key features include its main attraction: a 50-meter, 8-lane Olympic pool.
+It’s important to note that this pool often has a water polo court set up, meaning lanes might run width-ways during certain times.
+However, staff can typically open a full 50-meter lane upon request, especially in the evenings.
+Access to a gym is usually included with pool passes, and the complex is known for its decent changing rooms.

 Krtsanisi Residence Pool (Sport Time): Scenic Urban Escape